Kayaba-Attribution/XRP-NFTs-Hackathon/README.md

 ### Apps

-- `web`: Svelte-kit website with XRPL integration in progress
+- `web`: Svelte-kit website with XRPL integration in progress.